• Skip to primary navigation

 Black truffle oil can be used generously as it is milder, and can be used during cooking or as a finishing touch.

-White truffle oil and black truffle oil have distinct aroma and flavor profiles.
+White truffle oil and black truffle oil have distinct aroma and flavors.

 White truffle oil is usually described as earthy, musky, and garlicky.